Skip to main navigation Skip to search Skip to main content

 Key Research Interests

-My current project investigates the phenomenon of collective speech - speaking in unison - in a broad historical perspective.
+My forthcoming book The Collective Voice: Modern Literature and the Politics of Speech investigates the phenomenon of collective speech - speaking in unison - in a broad historical perspective.
 It situates modern literature's fascination with collective speech in relation to notions of the chorus that go back to Ancient Greece, as well as the liturgical practices of the Christian church, and anthropological ideas about chanting that associated it with (racialised) primitive cultures.
-I have published a number of articles around this topic (see publications below) and I was awarded a British Academy Mid-Career Fellowship to pursue the project, which led to a number of public events and even some colletively-voiced street theatre.
-I am now finishing my next book, The Collective Voice: Twentieth-Century Literature and the Politics of Choral Speech, and co-editing The People: Belonging, Exclusion, Democracy, with Benjamin Kohlmann.
+I was awarded a British Academy Mid-Career Fellowship to pursue the project, which led to a number of public events and even some colletively-voiced street theatre.
+The Collective Voice will be published by Stanford University Press.

 Teaching Interests